Pratul-Gorde/CricGuardian-Injury-risk-prediction-system/README.md

 - Data-driven injury prevention and squad rotation decisions
 - Performance and sports analytics research
 - Team management and coaching support tools

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-⭐ If you found this project helpful, please consider giving it a star!